-The Junior League of Detroit 2020 Designers’ Show House: The historic Bingley Fales House set in the neighborhood of Indian Village – 1771 Seminole Street.
+The Junior League of Detroit 2020 Designers’ Show House was open to the public from

-The Bingley Fales House, recognized in The American Institute of Architects Guide to Detroit Architecture, was designed and built in 1907 by Chittenden & Kotting for Bingley Fales, a lawyer and assistant general manager of the Edison Illuminating Company.
-At 15,000 square feet, the home is the largest residence in the Indian Village neighborhood, boasting 10 bedrooms, five full bathrooms, and two half baths.
-The home is set on two acres of land, which include formal gardens and a Pewabic Tile reflecting pool.
+At 16,000 square feet, the Bingley Fales House is the largest residence in the historic Indian Village neighborhood of Detroit, boasting 10 bedrooms, five full bathrooms, and two half baths.
+The Georgian-style mansion is set on two acres of land, which include formal flower gardens, hardscape pathways, a trellis covered lanai, a fountain, and a Pewabic tile-lined reflecting pool.

 To transform the home, 27 interior design and architecture firms and a team of landscape architects re-imagined the first and second floors of the home along with the magnificent gardens for our grand unveiling in September.

 This year’s prominent design firms were carefully selected from across the country to join Honorary Design Chairs Jaime Drake and Caleb Anderson in re-imagining 33 interior spaces at the Bingley Fales house.
 They worked with the generous support of design sponsors Kohler Co., Kohler Signature Store in Birmingham, Benjamin Moore Paint and CIOT Tile.

 Thank you to our national media and product sponsors: